-One the most important and effective ways by which you can reduce your stress levels is by having a good night’s sleep.
+One of the most important and effective ways by which you can reduce your stress levels is by having a good night’s sleep.
 It is a well-known fact that the better rested you are, the better prepared you’ll be to complete your job duties.
 A good night’s sleep can lead to increased productivity, creativity and ability to focus.
-Moreover, following a good sleeping pattern can also enable you to maintain your emotional balance.

-Firstly, you should get into the habit of a good sleeping pattern.
-In other words, you should aim for 8 hours of sleep per night and go to bed and wake up at the same time every day.
+Firstly, you should get into the habit of a good sleeping pattern, something that many of us are possibly struggling to achieve whilst being in lockdown.
+You should aim for 8 hours of sleep per night and go to bed and wake up at the same time every day.
 All screens such as televisions, mobiles, laptops etc should be turned off one hour before going to sleep.
 This is very important as the light emitted from these screens prevents your body’s production of melatonin and can therefore disturb your sleep.
 An alternative and more soothing activity which is believed to actually induce sleep is reading.
 Reading a book before going to bed can help you to completely zone out and relax.